jumphone/www/courses/c01/s01/index.md

 ### Slide 21: Introduction to Server Login
 **Content:**
-- Welcome back to Programming 1.
-- Today, we’ll cover how to log into the Linux server we’ll use throughout this course.
+- Now, we’ll cover how to log into the Linux server we’ll use throughout this course.
 - Don’t worry, I’ll guide you through each step.

 ---